joseenricofrancisco/team-8-battleship/README.md

 # Battleship

 - CPSC233 T02-TEAM8
 - Project Name: **Battleship**
 - Project Description：
   Adapted from the original game of battleship, our game has similar mechanics but different rules from the original.
 The user loads into the game, which displays 10*10 buttons on the game board.
-There are two ships which are randomly located on the game board.
-The user and AI randomly press the buttons on the game board one by one, the user will go first at the beginning of this game.
+There are two ships which are randomly located on the game board by the computer.
+The user and AI randomly press the buttons on the game board by turns, the user will go first at the beginning of this game.
 If the user or AI presses the right buttons where the ships are located, the buttons will show an “X”, this means the user or AI has hit the ship once.
 If the user or AI presses the wrong buttons where there are no ships located there, then the buttons will show an “O”, this means the user or the AI has not hit the ship.
+Additionally, the board has numbered borders, and there is a “Ship updated” label which will show the ships and the health it has left.
 When all ships have been sunk, the game will end.
 If the user has damaged more ships than the AI, then the user will win, otherwise AI will win.

 ***
 There are two version now: text-version and GUI.